suntorch/Dazzler/README.md

 ### Execution Event Implementation

 Let's implement a storing all database operation into the DBLog table.
+If you are executing any database operation from the event method please be aware the execution must not trigger an events.
+Set **`noevent=true`**.
+Otherwise, it will cause deadly recursive call for the event method and it will never end.

 ```C#
 // in program starts